ubiquity/rpc-handler/docs/product-context.md

 ## 5. User Experience Goals (for the *developer* using this proxy)

-- **Simplicity:** Easy integration via a single HTTP endpoint format.
-No complex library setup needed on the frontend.
+- **Simplicity:** Easy integration via a single HTTP endpoint format or the optional client SDK (`@pavlovcik/permit2-rpc-client`).
-- **Reduced Boilerplate:** Eliminates the need for frontend CORS workarounds and RPC management logic.
+- **Reduced Boilerplate:** Eliminates the need for frontend CORS workarounds, RPC management logic, and manual `fetch` calls (when using the SDK).
-- **Improved Performance:** Leverages server-side intelligence for optimal RPC routing.
+- **Improved Performance:** Leverages server-side intelligence for optimal RPC routing and supports batch requests.
 - **Reliability:** Offloads RPC fallback complexity to the service.